yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - Security considerations: review by Ryan Sleevi.
 - CSR template simplified: instead of being a JSON Schema document itself, it is now a simple JSON document which validates to a JSON Schema.
-- Some updates in accordance to latest changes in the base ACME STAR document, e.g. star-delegation-enabled capability renamed and moved.
+- Consistency with the latest changes in the base ACME STAR document, e.g. star-delegation-enabled capability renamed and moved.
+- Proxy use cases (recursive delegation) and the definition of proxy behavior.

 ## draft-ietf-acme-star-delegation-01